HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

   )
 }}

-We see the number of pages with cryptominers decrease to only 37 pages on mobile, a 42% decline [since last year](../2024/security#fig-47).
+We see the number of pages with cryptominers decreased to only 37 pages on mobile, a 42% decline [since last year](../2024/security#fig-47).
 It is also a 83% decline since September 2022, only three years earlier.

 {{ figure_markup(
   image="cryptominers-market-share.png",